nais/doc/gcp/access-policy.md

-## Ingresses

-...

 ## Advanced: Resources created by Naiserator

-The example above will create both Kubernetes native resouces and Istio resources.
+The example above will create both Kubernetes Network Policies and Istio resources.

+### Kubernetes Network Policy

 ### Default policy
 Every app created will have this default network policy that allows traffic from Istio pilot and mixer, as well as kube-dns.